sofawho/sherlock/README.md

 to get response problems.
 Any problems in connection will show up as warnings in the tests instead of true errors.

-If some sites are failing due to connection problems (site is down, in maintenance, etc) you can exclude them from tests by creating a `tests/.excluded_sites` file with a list of sites to ignore (one site name per line).
+If some sites are failing due to connection problems (site is down, in maintenance, etc.), you can exclude them from tests by creating a `tests/.excluded_sites` file with a list of sites to ignore (one site name per line).